gigascience/gigadb-website/docs/CURATOR_TOOLS_BASTION.md

 Looking at the uploadDir/java.log will help confirm upload:
 ```
 [peterl@ip-10-99-0-88 ~]$ tail uploadDir/java.log
-Insert True: insert into file_attributes select 674771, 538926, 1045, 'S10', null where not exists ( select null from file_attributes where id = 674771 );
-Insert false: insert into file_attributes select 674771, 538926, 1045, 'S10', null where not exists ( select null from file_attributes where id = 674771 );
-Insert True: insert into file_attributes select 674772, 538927, 1045, 'S12', null where not exists ( select null from file_attributes where id = 674772 );
-Insert false: insert into file_attributes select 674772, 538927, 1045, 'S12', null where not exists ( select null from file_attributes where id = 674772 );
-Insert True: insert into file_attributes select 674773, 538928, 1045, 'S11', null where not exists ( select null from file_attributes where id = 674773 );
-Insert false: insert into file_attributes select 674773, 538928, 1045, 'S11', null where not exists ( select null from file_attributes where id = 674773 );
+Insert false: insert into file_attributes select 674872, 538971, 572, 'MIT', null where not exists ( select null from file_attributes where id = 674872 );
 >>>>>>>About to exec sqlTemp...
-execution time: 168
+execution time: 130
-**End success: GigaDBUpload_v18_GIGA-D-23-00109-Koref4K-updated.xls
+**End success: GigaDBUpload_v18_102498_TRR_202311_02_Cell_Clustering_Spatial_Transcriptomics.xls
 ```

-You should also check the corresponding dataset admin page at http://gigadb.gigasciencejournal.com/adminDataset/update/id/<dataset_id> which you will be able to find by entering the dataset's DOI into the column header in dataset admin page.
+You should also check the corresponding dataset admin page at http://gigadb.gigasciencejournal.com/adminDataset/update/id/<dataset_id> which you will be able to find by entering the dataset's DOI, e.g. 102498 into the DOI column header in /adminDataset/admin page.

 Also, look at the dataset's samples and files in the relevant dataset samples and dataset files admin pages.

-#### Troubleshooting
+> [!TIP]

-If there is a problem with Excel file ingestion then you will see the following output when running `datasetUpload`:
+> If there is a problem with Excel file ingestion then you will see the following output when running `datasetUpload`:
 ```
 [peterl@ip-10-99-0-88 ~]$ datasetUpload
 Spreadsheet cannot be uploaded, please check logs!
 Done.
 ```

-Do as the output message suggests by checking `tail uploadDir/java.log`:
+> Do as the output message suggests by checking `tail uploadDir/java.log`:
 ```
 publisher test OK? true
 contentXXX: Genomics